physiozoo/physiozoo/docs/sections/tutorials/pobm_analysis.rst

 - **SpO2 Measures**: The 44 oximetry biomarkers computed by the software.

-- **Preprocessed SpO2**: the oximetry time series after it was preprocessed by the filter you specified under Main-> Preprocessing.
+- **Preprocessed SpO2**: The oximetry time series after it was preprocessed by the filter you specified under Main-> Preprocessing.

 Select the location where you want to save the oximetry measures.
 Open the file and see the list of oximetry measures together with their definitions and values for the window that was selected.